Top 10 Brass Pipe Fittings for Plumbing Use

 Pipe Fitting Selection

-When you have the right pipe fittings and flanges, your equipment can do the work you want.
+Your equipment can work with the right pipe fittings and flanges.
 There are a lot of pipe fittings, such as adapters, bulkhead fittings, plugs, rigid couplings, flexible couplings, 90-degree elbows, 45-degree elbows, reducing elbows, flanges, nipples, concentric reducers, eccentric reducers, side outlet tees, standard tees, reducing tees, bullhead tees, unions, standard wyes, reducing You should choose the suitable fitting for your needs from the many types and sizes available.

 • Consider the Tubing Used: For example, barbed fittings work best with flexible Tubing, while compression fittings work best with rigid Tubing.